coldtype/coldtype/docs/tutorials/animation.rst

 Animation Workflow
 ------------------

-First off, you probably don't want to see the contactsheets as you're building an animation, so if you've copied in those lines, you can comment them out.

 Once you've started a coldtype process for an animation, you can type in little mnemonics in the terminal window (not the viewer) to trigger different actions in the coldtype renderer.